rapticore/ssvc_ore_miner/README.md

 ### **Decision Tree**
 - Independently calculates vectors for **Exposure**, **Utility**, and **Impact**.
 - Uses these vectors to generate a query for the final decision tree, producing a prioritization result.
+- **NEW**: Incorporates EPSS scores to enhance decision-making with exploit probability data.

 ---